apify/apify-docs/sources/platform/storage/request_queue.md

 To view a request queue, click on its **Queue ID**.
-Under the **Actions** menu, you can rename your queue's name (and, in turn, its [retention period](./index.md)) and [access rights](../collaboration/index.md) using the **Share** button.
+Under the **Actions** menu, you can rename your queue's name (and, in turn, its [retention period](./usage#named-and-unnamed-storages)) and [access rights](../collaboration/index.md) using the **Share** button.
 Click on the **API** button to view and test a queue's [API endpoints](/api/v2#/reference/request-queues).

 ![Request queues detail](./images/request-queue-detail.png)

 ### JavaScript SDK {#javascript-sdk}

 When working with a JavaScript [Actor](../actors/index.mdx), the [JavaScript SDK](/sdk/js/docs/guides/request-storage#request-queue) is an essential tool, especially for request queue management.
-The primary class for this purpose is the [`RequestQueue`](/sdk/js/reference/class/RequestQueue).
+The primary class for this purpose is the [`RequestQueue`](/sdk/js/reference/class/RequestQueue) class.
 Use this class to decide whether your data is stored locally or in the Apify cloud.

 If you are building a JavaScript [Actor](../actors/index.mdx), you will be using the [JavaScript SDK](/sdk/js/docs/guides/request-storage#request-queue).
 The request queue is represented by a [`RequestQueue`](/sdk/js/reference/class/RequestQueue) class.
 You can use the class to specify whether your data is stored locally or in the Apify cloud and [enqueue new URLs](/sdk/js/reference/class/RequestQueue#addRequests).